What Are Maine Coons Like As Pets: Breed Facts

 What Are Maine Coons Like As Pets?

-Maine Coon cats are well-known for being:
+These cats are also well known for being:

 - Loyal